Louisiana Car Accident Lawyers

 How Does Louisiana's Comparative Fault System Work?

 Under Louisiana's comparative fault system, each party involved in an accident is assigned a percentage of fault, which affects the compensation they receive.
-For example, if you were awarded $10,000 but found to be 20% at fault, you would only be able to receive $8,000.
+For example, if you were awarded $10,000 but found to be 20% at fault, you would only be able to receive $8,000 (the total amount minus 20%, or $2,000).
 An experienced accident lawyer in Louisiana can help ensure that fault percentages are calculated justly, reflecting accurately on each party's contribution to the accident.

 What Types of Damages Can I Claim in an Auto Accident?